-As a parent, you’ve chosen to devote yourself to raising these little humans.
+As a parent, you’ve chosen to devote yourself to raising these little humans, hoping that they will someday be successful in whatever endeavor they choose.
 These blank canvases that need to be painted with your wisdom and life experiences.

 That is a big job and one that nobody wants to mess up.
 So it is crucial that you figure out how to be more patient with kids sooner than later, as they are incredibly impressionable at a young age.

 By following any or all of the steps here, you will be well on your way to a calmer and happier you… which means that your child’s canvas will be filled with vibrant colors.

 If you’re worried that you’ve stumbled onto this article too late because your kids are already older… fear not.

 You can seize the opportunity to discuss your feelings with them and speak on their level.
 Let them see your vulnerable side and assure them that their happiness is your main goal in life… and that it has to start with you being your best self.